Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 free(p); // give it back

 Three lines.
-You’ve done what every garbage-collected language does for you a billion times a day.
+Every GC language does this for you a billion times a day.

 Pointers in One Picture